Oil on canvas

 In order to understand who bought painted scenes of prostitution like Vermeer's Procuress we need not look further than Vermeer's own household.
 In fact, Dirck van Baburen's Procuress, which hung as a conspicuous background prop in two works by Vermeer, was property of his staunchly Catholic and patrician mother-in-law, Maria Thins.

-In some respects, this immensely popular genre reflects the ubiquity of the prostitution trade in 17th-century Netherlands but it does not explain why they were sought after by elite buyers.
-Neither the Procuress by Vermeer nor the hundreds of similar paintings reflect real, sordid working conditions of mankind's oldest trade in those times.
-Traditional art history theory has it that these scenes were meant to have a moralizing significance on the viewer but Wayne Franits points out that "interest in offensive materials permeated Dutch society all levels, a fact that does not square with lingering modern constructs of a sober, religiously zealous Calvinist nation.
+In some respects, this immensely popular genre reflects the ubiquity of the prostitution trade in 17th-century Netherlands but it does not explain why the genre was sought after by elite buyers.
+In any case, neither Vermeer's Procuress nor the hundreds of similar paintings reflect real, sordid working conditions of mankind's oldest trade in those times.
+Traditional art history theory has it that bordellos scenes were meant to have a moralizing significance on the viewer but Wayne Franits points out that "interest in offensive materials permeated Dutch society all levels, a fact that does not square with lingering modern constructs of a sober, religiously zealous Calvinist nation.
 The pervasiveness of such materials naturally provoked impassioned condemnation by leaders of the Reformed Church but it would be a mistake to assume that their denouncements were endorsed by the population at large."

 In fact, theatre, itself controlled by the cultural elite, featured a consistent flow of comical lewdness and risqué plots.
 These sophisticated theatre-goers were evidently the same who collected paintings like Vermeer's Procuress, whose overtly lewd subject ran no risk of being misunderstood.
 Most likely, the distance between the elite buyers and the explicit sexual contents of both this type of theatre and painting was maintained by the sophisticated qualities of the artistic production and the fact that the subjects belonged to a separate, inferior social class.